There are four components of a dataset that are downloadable from the platform:

 Then click 'Request download.'
 The download link will be emailed to you within 48 hours.

 Under our free Essentials subscription you are able to download the original images of any dataset so select 'Original images' then click 'Request download.'
-The download link will be emailed to you and will arrive within 48 hours.
+The download link will be emailed to you and will usually arrive within a few minutes to hours (depending on the size of the dataset).

 Under our paid subscriptions you are able to download the orthomosaic and DEMs (GeoTIFF file).
 If you aren't currently subscribed to one of these offerings navigate here to sign up.
 Once subscribed, navigate back to the download page and select the available components you need then click 'Request download.'
-The download link will be emailed to you within 48 hours.
+The download link will be emailed to you within a few minutes to hours.

 Downloading individual images